kollya/framelesshelper/README.md

 }
 ```

-Note
+### Important Notes

 For now, the content widget must be a pointer, the QWinWidget must not be a pointer, otherwise the application will report an error when closing.
-Still invesgating.
+Still investigating.
+Sorry for the inconvenience.

 ## Supported Platforms